I am a PhD researcher at the Department of Social and Political Sciences at the European University Institute.

 I am also responsible for the Job Training and Placement Committee of the EUI Refugee Initiative, an enhanced first reception programme for six asylum seekers, managed by EUI volunteers.

-I hold an MSc in Global Politics with distinction from Durham University.
+I hold an MSc in Global Politics (Political Theory) with distinction from Durham University.
 While in Durham, I interned at the Global Policy Journal where I was in charge of producing a video-interview series with leading political theorists and practitioners.

 I received a Double Master’s in International Relations from LUISS Guido Carli (Rome) and MGIMO (Moscow).
-During my studies, I held research intern positions at Carnegie Europe (Brussels) and the Russian International Affairs Council (Moscow).
+During my studies, I held research positions at Carnegie Europe (Brussels) and the Russian International Affairs Council (Moscow).
 I also served as Summer Fellow at Ecologic Institute (Berlin) in the framework of the Arctic Climate Change Emerging Leaders (ACCEL) Programme, organised jointly with Atlantic Council (Washington D.C.).

 I obtained a Bachelor’s Degree in Political Science from LUISS Guido Carli (Rome), spending a term at the University of Amsterdam (UvA) as Erasmus exchange student.